Miami and Erie Canal

-Due to competition from railroads, which began to be built in the area in the 1850s, the commercial use of the canal gradually declined during the late 19th century.
+Because of competition from railroads, which began to be built in the area in the 1850s, the commercial use of the canal gradually declined during the late 19th century.
 It was permanently abandoned for commercial use in 1913 after a historic flood in Ohio severely damaged it.
 Only a small fraction of the canal survives today, along with its towpath and locks.
+The historically German-American Cincinnati neighborhood north of the canal called "Over the Rhine" got its name from immigrants who crossed the canal daily and nicknamed it after the river Rhine in Germany.